Former pro boxer from Arbutus moves gym to new site

 Saunders broke his left arm throwing a pitch in May 1999, broke it again 15 months later and was forced to retire at age 26.

-The ex-pitcher owned the facility in Linthicum Heights and offered to rent it to Smith.
+The ex-pitcher owned the facility in Linthicum and offered to rent it to Smith.

 Currently, for $99 a month, juniors (ages 8-17) can train at the facility three times a week: Saturdays (10-11 a.m), Tuesdays (6-7 p.m.) and Thursdays (6-7 p.m.).